jwaliszko/ExpressiveAnnotations/README.md

 ###RequiredIf/Expression vs AssertThat/Expression attributes?

 RequiredIf family indicates that annotated field is required, when given condition is fulfilled.
-AssertThat family on the other hand indicates, that non-empty annotated field is considered as valid, when given condition is fulfilled.
+AssertThat family on the other hand indicates, that non-null annotated field is considered as valid, when given condition is fulfilled.

 ###What are brief examples of usage?